EnvisioningSenecaVillage/EnvisioningSenecaVillage.github.io/pages/references.md

 **African Free Schools as precursor to and relationship with NYC public school system**: Mccarthy 2014.
 **Engraving of African Free School #2 on Mulberry and Grand Street, opened in 1820**: Schomburg Center for Research in Black Culture, Manuscripts, Archives, and Rare Books Division, the NYPL.
 Available online from MAAP 2024.
 **For more about African Free Schools, and another “Colored School,” #4 on West 17th Street**, see Washington 2022.
+**School attendance of village children ages 4–14**: 1850 Federal Census.
+This census also suggests that boys in the village were more likely to attend school into their early teenage years than girls.
 **For more about school attendance in Seneca Village versus downtown in “Little Africa,”** see Wall, Rothschild, and Copeland 2008.

+### 10. School Yard and Games

+**On 19th-century games Seneca Village children may have played**: Giffard 2022.
 **For more about 19th-century games and toys**, see King Manor 2024 and Chudacoff 2007.
+Marbles were also popular and found in the 2011 archaeological excavations of Seneca Village, but they are too small to depict in the model.

-### 10. AME Zion Church and Greenhouse
+### 11. AME Zion Church and Greenhouse

 **First landowners**: Rosenzweig & Blackmar 1992, 65; Ng 1999, 41, citing Grady Turner, Cynthia Copeland, and Herbert Signoret’s research in the New York City Land Conveyances Grantor Index 1825–1832.
 **Location of AME Zion’s lands**: Sage 1856.
 **AME Zion Church history and break from the John Street Church**: Hood 1914, 19-21; Bradley 1956, 81-83.